The Land of Non-Being - Wagner and Nirvana

 Köppen's account of the Buddha's decision to admit women into the order stressed the Buddha's initial refusal and the role played by Ananda

 in causing him to reverse that prohibition.
-Wagner chose to see in this final decision the [final] perfection of the Buddha himself -- the redeemer redeemed -- "one final advance to consummate
+Wagner chose to see in this final decision the [final] perfection of the Buddha himself — the redeemer redeemed — "one final advance to

-In the words quoted above, written to Mathilde Wesendonk, Wagner means, beyond any doubt, the perfection of wisdom
+n the words quoted above, written to Mathilde Wesendonk, Wagner means, beyond any doubt, the perfection of wisdom,

 [R. Wagner, On the Womanly in the Human, February 1883.
 The very last words that Wagner wrote.]